Step 1: Installing Data Tables

 - Pagination in Editor – add pages to your table in Editor

 - Roles – set the users roles, to add permission to use the plugin.
-The Administrator role has set by default
+The Administrator role has been set by default

 Here is a tutorial How to create Data Table with WordPress